 Religious holy days: By UT Austin policy, you must notify me of your pending absence at least fourteen days prior to the date of observance of a religious holy day.
 If you must miss a class, an exam, or an assignment, in order to observe a religious holy day, you will be given an opportunity to complete the missed work within a reasonable amount of time after the absence.

-EXAM + PAPER OPTION
+\\ EXAMS + PAPER OPTION \\

-Exam (20%): There will be one exam worth 20% of your grade.
-This exam will be held on: 02/15.
+Exams (40%): There will be two exams worth 20% of your grade.
+These exams will be held on: 02/15 and 03/21.